 How many sessions will I need?

 The number of sessions really does depend on what you prefer.
 Some issues and problems can be resolved in one or two sessions.
-Others are more deep-routed and may take longer term work, whether this be weeks, months or years.
+Others are more deep-rooted and may take longer-term work, whether this is weeks, months or years.

 How often are the sessions?

 This is also your choice.
 For most people, weekly is the best option.
 For couples, fortnightly is usually sufficient for what you are working through.
 Sometimes a single session is enough.
 This is also something we can talk about in our first session together.
 Also, once our work together starts, we can re-negotiate our working agreement, changing the frequency to meet your needs.

 Going private for therapy provides you with a number of advantages.
 These include:-

 - choice of frequency and length of therapy

 - the option for longer term work (which is not easily available on NHS)